Yatheendra-R/AI-ML/README.md

 - Strengthen AI and Machine Learning fundamentals
 - Implement concepts from scratch
 - Improve problem-solving skills
-- Prepare for internships and real-world projects
+- Prepare for real-world projects

 This is a learning repository.
 The code and structure will continue to improve over time.